MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/03-render-api-results-razor-pages.md

 ---
 lab:
-    title: 'Exercise: Render API responses in ASP.NET Core Blazor apps'
+    title: 'Exercise: Render API responses in ASP.NET Core Blazor Web apps'
-    module: 'Module: Render API responses in ASP.NET Core Blazor apps'
+    module: 'Module: Render API responses in ASP.NET Core Blazor Web apps'
 ---

-In this exercise, you learn how to add code to an ASP.NET Core Blazor app to render results from HTTP operations.
+In this exercise, you learn how to add code to an ASP.NET Core Blazor Web app to render results from HTTP operations.
 This code is added to the *.razor* files.
 The code that performs the operations in the *.razor.cs* files is complete.

 ## Objectives